Week 25 at a glance

 Is it normal to be really tired at 25 weeks pregnant?

-At 25 weeks pregnant, you might be thinking about:
+At 25 weeks pregnant, it can be worth thinking about:

 - Sorting out birthing/parenting classes